 Stocks and shares require the value at 31 December and details of the shares including their ISIN number.

-Annuities need the name and address and company number of the institution providing the annuity and the value at 31 December based on a capitalisation value of the income produced based on the official interest rate of 4%.
+Annuities need the name and address and company number of the institution providing the annuity and the value at 31 December based on a capitalisation value of the income produced based on the official interest rate (as of 2017) of 3%.

 Essentially what this calculation does is work out how much money you would need to invest to get an income equivalent to the money paid from your annuity.
 This results in a surprisingly large figure but this is discounted depending on your age and the value figure for a 65 year old is 24% of the above figure.
 This increases by 1% for each year less than 65 and decreases by 1% for each year more than 65, so a 75 year old would declare a value of only 14% of the maximum figure.

 For example, if you want to make €1 interest from a 3% investment you would need to invest €33.
 So if the income from your annuity is €10000 you would have to invest €330000.
 If you are 65 then you only take 24% of this figure which is €79000 so that is today's value of your annuity so you would need to declare it.

 Insurance polices are valued at their current surrender value on 31 December but if they only provide a benefit on death they are not included.

 UK Premium Bonds are treated as securities and have to be declared if their value, plus the value of other stocks, share, securities, insurance policies or annuities are greater than €50k.